 Glover has gained respect for his wide-reaching community activism and philanthropic efforts, with a particular emphasis on advocacy for economic justice and access to health care and education programs in the United States and Africa.
-For these efforts Glover received a 2006 DGA Honor and was honored with a 2011 "Pioneer Award" from the National Civic Rights Museum.
-Internationally, Glover has served as a Goodwill Ambassador for the United Nations Development Program from 1998 to 2004, focusing on issues of poverty, disease and economic development in Africa, Latin America and the Caribbean.
-Glover was presented in 2011 with the prestigious Medaille des Arts et des Letters from the French Ministry of Culture and was honored with a Tribute at the Deauville International Film Festival.
+For these efforts Glover received a 2006 DGA Honor and was honored with a 2011 “Pioneer Award” from the National Civil Rights Museum.
+Internationally, Glover served as a Goodwill Ambassador for the United Nations Development Program from 1998-2004, focusing on issues of poverty, disease and economic development in Africa, Latin America and the Caribbean.
+In 2011, Glover was presented with the prestigious Medaille des Arts et des Letters from the French Ministry of Culture and was honored with a Tribute at the Deauville International Film Festival.
+In 2014, Glover received an Honorary Doctorate of Humane Letters from the University of San Francisco.
 Currently Glover serves as UNICEF Ambassador.

-On the small screen, Glover won an Image Award, a Cable ACE Award and earned an Emmy® nomination for his performance in the title role of the HBO movie "Mandela."
-He has also received Emmy® nominations for his work in the acclaimed miniseries "Lonesome Dove" and the telefilm "Freedom Song."
-As a director he earned a Daytime Emmy® nomination for Showtime’s "Just a Dream."
-Most recently, Glover made guest appearances on the popular television series "Leverage" and "Psych."
+On the small screen, Glover won an Image Award, a Cable ACE Award and earned an Emmy nomination for his performance in the title role of the HBO Movie Mandela.
+He has also received

 Emmy nominations for his work in the acclaimed miniseries Lonesome Dove, the telefilm Freedom Song, and as a director he earned a Daytime Emmy nomination for Showtime’s Just a Dream.
 Glover also appeared in the HBO Original Movie Muhammad Ali’s Greatest Fight.